 The cooling system on this laptop is pretty extensive.
 It really needs to be, considering the CPU and GPU are as powerful as they are.
 I took the laptop apart to take a look.

 Both the CPU and GPU carry a large array of heatpipes, which are connected to the two large fans.
-The CPU gets five heatpipes and the GPU gets three, with one being shared between the two.
-There’s also an extra heatpipe that sits on the top of the CPU heatsink, which probably helps cool the VRM.
+The GPU gets five heatpipes and the CPU gets four, with one being shared between the two.
+There’s also an extra heatpipe that sits on the top of the GPU heatsink, which probably helps cool the VRM.

 It’s a lot of heatpipes, but unfortunately, that still isn’t enough to keep your CPU under 90C.
 Even undervolted, I still barely broke under 90C.
 The only way to get it lower is to set the fans to cooler boost, but then you’re dealing with some loud noise.